 Setting SMART goals is the best way to improve performance among employees.
 Effective goal-setting can:

 Optimize individual performance

-Helps to identify key result areas and work on improvement
+Help identify key result areas and areas of improvement

-Efficient performance management techniques will place goal setting as one of the integral requirements.
-As a manager, you should set goals that benefit both employee and business performance.
+Efficient performance management techniques like 1:1 meetings are built and sustained on effective goal-setting.
+Managers should set goals that benefit both employee and business performance.

 A good performance management process will set clear expectations from both a manager and an employee perspective.
-As a manager, it’s crucial to set manageable expectations from your employees.
+As a manager, it’s crucial to set manageable expectations for your employees.

 To set expectations that will actually bring results: